icostan/icostan.github.io/about.md

 permalink: /about/
 ---

+"I work for no one, I trust no one, I am just a soldier of fortune" - Julius Cornelius C.

-An old fashion "Jack of all trades, master of none" kind of guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in crypto land.
+An old fashion "Jack of all trades, master of none" kind of guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in the realm of crypto.